 Each year, the IMC receives many applications for financial support.
 As part of our commitment to widening participation at the IMC, the IMC Bursary Fund is available to delegates from outside Western Europe, students, independent scholars, pensioners, and unwaged scholars.
 The bursaries awarded range in value and may cover all or part of the Registration and Programming Fee, accommodation, and meals.

-We would like to thank the Templar Heritage Trust (THT) for offering three bursaries of £200 each to IMC delegates.
+We would like to thank the Templar Heritage Trust (THT) for offering six bursaries to IMC delegates.
 THT operates as part of the Charities Aid Foundation and makes a number of grants each year in support of academic research and conservation of historic buildings.
 THT takes a particular interest in the literary, architectural, and cultural legacy of the medieval Knights Templar and their period in history.

 All eligible proposals will be considered for this bursary automatically.